More about AfriSIG

 AfriSIG, which started in 2013 in South Africa and has since taken place in Mauritius (2014), Ethiopia (2015), South Africa (2016), Egypt (2017) and Tanzania (2018), fosters critical debate on internet governance from an African, Southern and gender perspective.
 This year’s participants come from 23 countries, and 28 of the 45 participants are women.
 Increasing the participation and influence of women’s rights and sexual rights stakeholders in internet governance processes and outcomes in Africa is one of the core goals of the School.

 Over the years, AfriSIG has built a multidisciplinary cadre of expertise in internet governance on the continent through the participation of current and emerging leaders drawn from government, business, academia and civil society.
-The diversity of participants emphasises the school’s objective of enhancing multistakeholder cooperation in national and global internet policy and development.
 A tracer study that examines the impact on individual participants over the first four rounds of the school reflects the huge and positive difference it has made in their perceptions and careers.

 In 2017 the School was awarded a World Summit on the Information Society (WSIS) Prize for international and regional cooperation.

 Follow the School on Twitter for daily updates: @afrisig